On Primordial Black Holes and secondary gravitational waves generated from inflation with solo/multi-bumpy potential

-We start with the inflation scenario driven by a single scalar field with an arbitrary potential.
-The action of the inflation model is
+First, we start with the inflation scenario driven by a single scalar field with an arbitrary potential.
+The action of the inflation model is expressed as

-From the above action, we can get the Friedmann equation:
+From the above action, we can obtain the Friedmann equation:

-where $H=\dot a/a$ is the Hubble parameter while $a$ is the scale factor, and dot denotes derivative with respect to cosmic time $t$.
-We can also get the equation of motion of the inflaton field $\phi$:
+where $H=\dot a/a$ represents the Hubble parameter; $a$ is the scale factor and dot denotes a derivative with respect to cosmic time $t$.
+We can also obtain the equation of motion for the inflaton field $\phi$:

 where $V'(\phi) =dV(\phi)/d\phi$.
-In order to maintain inflation process, it is usually required that the slow-roll condition should be obeyed.
-We define the slow-roll parameters as follows:
+To maintain the inflation process, it is usually required that the slow-roll condition should be satisfied.
+We define the slow-roll parameters as:

 where the suscript $H$ denotes that these parameters are defined for the Hubble parameter, or in other words, the ``whole universe".
-The slow-roll condition states that during inflation all these parameters have the values much smaller than $1$, namely
+The slow-roll condition states that during inflation, all these parameters have values that are significantly less than $1$, namely

-On the other hand, one can also define another set of slow roll parameters using the inflaton potential itself:
+However, another set of slow roll parameters can also be defined using the inflation potential itself: